 Start off the day at the romantic Philae Temple, also known as the Temple of Love.
 It’s in the middle of the Aswan low dam, so you’ll need to ride a boat over here, adding to the mystery of the place.

 You can see facades of the temple of Isis and Hathor and the last hieroglyphics ever carved here.

 Don’t miss learning about the controversial Aswan High Dam where they made efforts to stop the annual Nile floods or a visit to the colourful Nubian villages.

-If you’re looking for some inspiration for a visit to Aswan, see my post here.
+If you’re looking for some inspiration for a visit to Aswan, see my post of all the places to visit in Aswan here.

 I would also highly recommend a visit to Abu Simbel if you have more time.
 Some say that if you miss a trip to Abu Simbel while you’re in Egypt, your visit is incomplete.

 Here you can explore the Great temple of Ramses II and the Nefertari temple, in honour of the wife he loved the most.